samwizzy/alpha-twelve/README.md

 ## Features

-- **Monthly Metrics**: Visualize event data using interactive charts.
+- **Monthly Events Metrics**: Visualization of the total number of events for each month using interactive **Chart.js**.
-- **Event Slider**: Navigate through events easily with a slider.
+- **Event Slider**: A user-friendly slider for navigate through events easily with a slider.
 - **List of Events**: View detailed information about each event.
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
+- **Mobile-First Design**: Optimized for mobile devices, with responsive layouts for larger screens.
+- **Utility-First CSS**: Styled using **Tailwind CSS**, enabling quick and easy application of styles with minimal custom CSS.
+- **Inter Font**: The **Inter** font family is used throughout the application for a clean and modern look.

+## Libraries and Tools

+- **HTML5 & CSS3**: Structure and styling of the application.
+- **JavaScript (ES6)**: For application logic, including event handling and dynamic content rendering.
+- **Tailwind CSS**: For rapid, utility-first styling and normalization of default styles across browsers.
+- **Chart.js**: To visualize monthly event metrics in a clean, easy-to-understand format.
+- **Google Fonts (Inter)**: For typography, providing a modern and readable font style.

-## Technologies Used
+## Future Enhancements

-- HTML
-- CSS
-- JavaScript
-- Chart.js
-- Responsive Design Techniques
+- [ ] Add event filtering and search functionality.
+- [ ] Allow users to add or edit events directly through the interface.
+- [ ] Integrate a backend to store event data persistently (e.g., using a database or an API).
+- [ ] Add user authentication for personal event management.

 ## Getting Started